AngeTenShi/AngeTenShi/README.md

 - **snowcrash**: Reverse engineering with stack and heap overflow.
 - **[rainfall](https://github.com/AngeTenShi/rainfall)**: Advanced binary exploitation.
 - **[overide](https://github.com/AngeTenShi/overide)**: Final binary exploitation project with a focus on cryptography and various shellcodes.
+- **[boot2root](https://github.com/AngeTenShi/boot2root)**: The main goal is to explore all possible ways to gain root access on a machine.

 ### DevOps / SysAdmin